 The WDVTA organises events for members and non-members throughout the year - an interesting mix of walks, talks, training and visits.
-There is something for everyone!

 |WDVTA Events schedule|

 Annual Winter Walk with Pub Lunch

 Meet at the Bearwood Road end of Coombes Lane, it is not a car park but there is quite a lot of parking space on the RH side of the Lane.
 Please carshare where possible.
 Satnav will be sent to those booking.

 Approx 2 hour walk in part following the Coombes Circular Trail

 Lunch 12.30 at The Poachers Pub in Mill Lane

 Warm up by the roaring log fire and enjoy time to chat and eat with friends old and new.
 Poachers presence not guaranteed!

 Menu will be circulated in advance for booking numbers as not everyone stays for lunch.

 Our walk will be led by Derek Oxbrough, WDVTA treasurer who lives in Barkham.
 Areas that are local to us are often unexplored and always offer something new to see, Derek kindly offered to lead this walk as he knows it well and that there will be a lot to see and interest everyone.